amar-sheikh/amar-sheikh/README.md

-- 👋 Hi, I’m @amar-sheikh
+- 👋 Hi, I’m @umar-sheikh
 - 👀 I’m interested in ruby on rails

 <!---